Not-Nik/raylib-zig/ReadMe.md

 Manually tweaked, auto generated [raylib](https://github.com/raysan5/raylib) bindings for zig.

-Bindings tested on raylib version 4.0.0-dev and Zig 0.9.0
+Bindings tested on raylib version 4.2.0 and Zig 0.9.1

-Thanks to jessrud, mbcrocci, rcorre, Gertkeno and sacredbirdman for their contributions to this binding.
+Thanks to @jessrud, @mbcrocci, @franciscod, @Gertkeno, @alanoliveira, @sacredbirdman, @rcorre and @Ivan-Velickovic for their contributions to this binding.

 The binding currently only supports a subset of raylib.
 For more information read [here](#technical-restrictions).